-Overlay IP address: database service

-Item Status/Value

-P address

-as it been added to the routing tables?
+Checklist AWS Cluster Setup Overlay IP address: database service IP address Has it been added to the routing tables?
 Does it point to the ENI of first node?
 Internet access Item Status/Value All instance have Internet access?
-Check routing tables Alternative: Add HTTP proxies for data providers and clus- ter software
+Check routing tables Alternative: Add http proxies for data providers and cluster software